 - Unlimited in-house Health Center laboratory tests for illness or injury

 - Unlimited in-house Health Center X-ray exams for illness or injury

 What is not covered:

-- Off campus care, including laboratory tests sent to the off campus lab
+- Off-campus care, including laboratory tests sent to off-campus labs

 - Special or elective procedures and tests

 - Routine clearances and health maintenance visits like physicals and women’s health annual exams